 Totect is our patented, branded dexrazoxane injection product indicated for the treatment of the extravasation associated with anthracycline chemotherapy.
-We have an exclusive license to promote, sell and distribute Totect in the United States, under U.S. Patent number 6,727,253 which has claims directed to methods of preventing or treating local tissue damage in patients receiving topoisomerase II poison.
-This Totect patent is listed in the FDA Orange Book and is scheduled to expire in March
+We have an exclusive license to the product which includes patent number 6,727,253 which is FDA Orange Book listed and has a term until March 13, 2020.

-2020.
 Pfizer Inc.'s Zinecard® brand is a dexrazoxane product with FDA approval for a different indication - the cardiac complications associated with certain chemotherapeutic agents.
-Mylan, Gland Pharma Ltd and West-Ward Pharmaceuticals Corp have previously received FDA approval for a generic dexrazoxane with the Zinecard cardiac protection indication.
+Mylan, Gland Pharma Ltd and West-Ward Pharmaceuticals Corp appear to have previously received FDA approval for a generic dexrazoxane with the Zinecard cardiac protection indication.
 When we launched Totect, the FDA reported a national dexrazoxane shortage with both the Pfizer and Mylan products unavailable.